-- (34) We fail to see the logic in drawing a distinction between foreign and non-foreign investments in subsidiaries, joint ventures and associates.
-We agree with EFRAG's draft comments that developing an accounting model on where the geographic location is of an entity is not principles-based and is an inappropriate way of developing global accounting standards. - (35) We are not certain whether the conditions spelled out in B5 differ in substance from the current requirements in IAS12.39 and would appreciate clarification in this respect. - (36) We are concerned about the use of US GAAP terminology in B5 such as "permanent in duration" and "apparent".
+- (36) We fail to see the logic in drawing a distinction between foreign and non-foreign investments in subsidiaries, joint ventures and associates.
+We agree with EFRAG that developing an accounting model on where the geographic location is of an entity is not principles-based and is an inappropriate way of developing global accounting standards. - (37) We are not certain whether the conditions spelled out in B5 differ in substance from the current requirements in IAS12.39 and would appreciate clarification in this respect. - (38) We are concerned about the use of US GAAP terminology in B5 such as "permanent in duration" and "apparent".
 Generally, IFRS users are not familiar with this kind of terminology.
 We suggest that these terms are reworded using IFRS terminology or further detailed to explain what these terms mean and whether they are different from the existing terminology, for example is "apparent" different from "probable".
+We propose that EFRAG includes a similar comment in its final letter.

-(37) We agree with EFRAG's overall conclusion in paragraph 49 of its draft comment letter that the existing exceptions in IAS 12 should be retained and hence we do not support the proposals.
+(39) We agree with EFRAG's overall conclusion in paragraph 49 of its draft comment letter that the existing exceptions in IAS 12 should be retained and hence we do not support the proposals.